 - Packing the Suitcase.
 One person starts with something like “My aunt was going on a trip to Japan, so in her suitcase she packed her toothbrush…” and the second person says “My aunt… packed her toothbrush and a four leaf clover.”
 The third person repeats what has come before and adds a new item.
 Keep going till someone makes a mistake.

 - Two Truths and a Lie – Each person tells two true things about themselves and one lie.
 Others have to guess the lie.
-(Option: you could use polls to take votes.)
+(Option: you could use Zoom polls to have people vote.)

 - Never Have I Ever: One person says “never have I ever _______” and describes something.
 If you’ve never done it either, you leave your fingers down.
 If you HAVE done it, raise a finger and keep holding it up.
 The next person says “never have I ever”.
 At the end of the game who ever has the most fingers up “wins.”